B

 British Friends of Shvut Ami

-British Friends of Sulam
+British Friends of the Israel War Disabled Trust

 London

-The British Friends of the Art Museums of Israel (BFAMI) is a not-for-profit organization dedicated to raise funds to support educational programmes run by the Art Museums of Israel.
+The British Friends of the Art Museums of Israel, (BFAMI), is a not-for-profit organization dedicated to raising funds to support educational programmes run by the Art Museums of Israel.
 These programmes share the rich artistic culture and history of Israel alongside prominent international contemporary art, with future generations across all strata of society.
-We focus our fund-raising endeavours to support educational programmes targeted at more vulnerable social groups such as children from deprived backgrounds, terminally ill children in hospitals and new immigrants suffering from negative social stigma to name a few.
-Together with these we support programmes reaching the gifted and talented, as well as Israeli soldiers.

 020 3036 7000